AdobeDocs/target-developers/src/pages/before-administer/model-api.md

 ````

-In the example shown here, the user is blocking two features, `SES_PREVIOUS_VISIT_COUNT` and `SES_TOTAL_SESSIONS`, which they previously identified by querying the full list of features for the activity, as described in Step 1.
+In the example shown here, the user is blocking two features, `SES_PREVIOUS_VISIT_COUNT` and `SES_TOTAL_SESSIONS`, which they previously identified by querying the full list of features for the activity whose Activity ID is 260480, as described in [Step 1](#step1).

 ![Step 3](assets/models-api-step-3.png)